Yume no Ukiyo ni Saite Mi na

 "Yume no Ukiyo ni Saite Mi na" (夢の浮世に咲いてみな) is a single by the Japanese idol group Momoiro Clover Z and American rock band Kiss, credited to "Momoiro Clover Z vs. Kiss".
 It was released physically in Japan on January 28, 2015.
-The single marks the final release of new material from Kiss following their disbandment in 2023.
+The single marks the final release of new material from Kiss; they disbanded in 2023.

 Background

 Part of the title is Ukiyo-e which refers to the "Floating World"–style of Japanese classical art.

 Before the collaboration, the members of Kiss watched the concert videos of Momoiro Clover Z. Later, Paul Stanley gave his impressions in an interview: